RasppleII/a2server/docs/ivanx/a2server_lan.md

 And finally:

-* The Cayman GatorBox CS and the Shiva FastPath IV and V have been reported to work, but it\'s hard to find these, so I have been unable to test.
-If you have one of these and it doesn\'t work, [log in](a2server_commands.html) to A2SERVER and type `netatalk-router-off` (if you get \"command not found\", type `a2server-setup` to refresh the command list).
+* The Cayman GatorBox CS and the Shiva FastPath IV and V have been reported to work, but it's hard to find these, so I have been unable to test.
+If you have one of these and it doesn't work, [log in](a2server_commands.html) to A2SERVER and type `netatalk-router-off` (if you get "command not found", type `a2server-setup` to refresh the command list).

-* Other LocalTalk-to-Ethernet routers and bridges may work too, but haven\'t been tested by me.
+* Other LocalTalk-to-Ethernet routers and bridges may work too, but haven't been tested by me.